Happy Hallowe'en! 🎃

 He was half-way to the

-party, smiling at the kids still out trick-or-treating, when he got a text from
+party, smiling at the kids still out trick-or-treating, when his phone buzzed with a notification.
+It was Steff.

 “Go and get him.
 If he misses this party, he’ll always regret it.”